Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Channel Modeling of NSINs

 \subsubsection{Free space path loss}

-As the EM wave spreads from Tx to Rx over an increasing area, the transmitted signal attenuates with increasing distance.
-Given a propagation distance $d$ (in meters) and frequency $f_c$ (in GHz), FSPL (in dB) is computed by
+As the EM wave spreads from Tx to Rx over an increasing area, the transmitted signal attenuates with increasing distance. {The results of channel measurements, as shown in Fig. \ref{fig:channel_measurement}, indicate that the value of FSPL (in dB) can be calculated by \cite{DBLP:journals/wcl/LiuZSSCL21}